seanmpuckett/sai/docs/Keywords.md

 ### ACCUM

 A magic variable active only within a **gather** clause or code block.
-Represents the static value that accumulates changes during gather’s iteration over a data set.
+Represents the static value that accumulates changes during **gather** iteration over a data set.

 	debug friends gather into 0
 	  set accum + .age